readthedocs/readthedocs.org/docs/user/server-side-search.rst

 .. http:get:: /api/v2/search/

-   Return a list of search results for a project, including results from its :doc:`/subprojects`.
+   Return a list of search results for a group of versions.
    Results are divided into sections with highlights of the matching term.

    ..
 Request

-   :query q: Search query
+   :query string q: Search query.
-   :query project: Project slug
-   :query version: Version slug
+   :query string | array project: A project or list of projects to search,
+    they can be in the form of ``{project}`` or ``{project}:{version}``.
+    If no version is passed, its default version is used.
-   :query page: Jump to a specific page
+   :query number page: Jump to a specific page.
-   :query page_size: Limits the results per page, default is 50
+   :query number page_size: Limits the results per page, default is 50.
+   :query string version: Deprecated, use the ``project`` parameter with the
+    `{project}:{version}` syntax instead.

    ..
 Response

+   :>json number count: Total number of results.
+   :>json string next: URL to next page of results.
+   :>json string previous: URL to previous page of results.
+   :>json array versions: The final versions that were used in the search.
+   :>json array results: Array of results (described below).

-   :>json string type: The type of the result, currently page is the only type.
+   :>jsonarr string type: The type of the result, currently page is the only type.
-   :>json string project: The project slug
-   :>json string project_alias: Alias of the project if it's a subproject.
+   :>jsonarr string project: The project slug :>jsonarr string project_alias: Alias of the project if it's a subproject.
-   :>json string version: The version slug
-   :>json string title: The title of the page
-   :>json string domain: Canonical domain of the resulting page :>json string path: Path to the resulting page :>json object highlights: An object containing a list of substrings with matching terms.
+   :>jsonarr string version: The version slug :>jsonarr string title: The title of the page :>jsonarr string domain: Canonical domain of the resulting page :>jsonarr string path: Path to the resulting page :>jsonarr object highlights: An object containing a list of substrings with matching terms.
                              Note that the text is HTML escaped with the matching terms inside a <span> tag.
-   :>json object blocks:
+   :>jsonarr array blocks:

     A list of block objects containing search results from the page.
     Currently, there are two types of blocks: